Experienced Premises Liability Attorney in West Covina & Claremont

 A victim may only recover compensation for his or her damages if he or she can show that the property owner breached his or her duty of care.
 The victim can show this through evidence like photographs of the incident and a copy of the official incident report.
 With the evidence, he or she must show that the property owner either knew or reasonably should have known about the hazard that caused the incident and that they failed to take appropriate action to correct the hazard.
 The victim must also show that if the property owner had not been negligent, he or she would not have been injured or suffer subsequent financial damages.

-Work with an Experienced Premises Liability Lawyer in West Covina & Claremont
+Work with an Experienced Premises Liability Lawyer Serving the San Gabriel Valley

 Rohde Law Office is Standing by to Take Your Call @ 626-593-5786

 When you are suffering from financial damages after an accident on private property, you can seek compensation for those damages through a premises liability claim.
 To learn more about pursuing this type of claim with an experienced premises liability lawyer, contact Rohde Law Office in Claremont and West Covina today to schedule your free initial consultation with us.
-We serve clients in the Inland Empire, Los Angeles and Orange County.
-During your consultation, we will go over your case’s details to determine the most effective way for you to proceed with it.
+We serve clients the San Gabriel Valley and Southern California.
+During your consultation, we will go over your matter to determine the most effective way for you to proceed.